 You will need:

 Mosaic tiles – We prefer to use glass block mosaics, mosaic stones, or pieces of tile that can be broken up with tile cutters.
+The professionals typically use wall tiles for kitchens and bathrooms to make feature walls.

 A baseboard – While mosaics can be completed on all sorts of items like picture frames, vases and plant pots, it’s best to start with a simple base board to get the hang of mosaic.